angular/angular/aio/content/guide/style-guide.md

 <div class='s-why'>
-  **Why?** Helps reduce the app from becoming cluttered through organizing the content and keeping them aligned with the LIFT guidelines.
+  **Why?** Helps reduce the app from becoming cluttered through organizing the
+    content and keeping them aligned with the LIFT guidelines.

 </div>

 <div class='s-why'>
-  **Why?** When there are a lot of files (e.g. 10+), locating them is easier with a consistent folder structure and more difficult in a flat structure.
+  **Why?** When there are a lot of files, for example 10+,
+    locating them is easier with a consistent folder structure
+    and more difficult in a flat structure.

 </div>